 From all of these, it would appear English meet means something like “worthy (not in the moral sense), fitting for, appropriate for, equivalent to.”
 Would this make sense in Genesis 2:18?

-” And the LORD God said, It is not good that the man should be alone; I will make him an help [worthy/fitting/appropriate/equivalent] for him.”
+” And the LORD God said, It is not good that the man should be alone; I will make him an help [one that is worthy/fitting/appropriate/equivalent] for him.”

 That general realm of semantics seems to fit Genesis 2:18.
 Fortunately in this case, we can look at the Hebrew term instead of the English which also turns out to mean (probably) something like that.
-(If you want to see how to work with the Hebrew or Greek instead of English, see my Religious Educator article.
-Note it has some minor errors that will be corrected in the print edition.)
+(If you want to see how to work with the Hebrew or Greek instead of English, see my Religious Educator article.)

 Consequently, Eve is not created as a subordinate to Adam, but as David Freedman translates it, “a power equal unto man” (see here.)